simonmichael/shelltestrunner/README.md

     $ cabal install shelltestrunner

  shelltestrunner should build with ghc 6.10 or greater; unicode support requires ghc 6.12 or greater.
-It is intended to work on all platforms; I test it on gnu/linux, mac and windows (actually wine, some tests failing currently.)
+It has been tested on gnu/linux, mac and windows.

 ### Defining tests